NannyML/nannyml/docs/glossary.rst

         Drift Detection steps that involve all the features of our model in order to create appropriate drift measures.

-    Partition
+    Data Period
-        A partition is a subset of the data used to monitor a model.
-NannyML expects the provided data to be in one of two partitions.
+        A data period is a subset of the data used to monitor a model.
+NannyML expects the provided data to be in one of two data periods.

-        The first one is called the ``reference`` partition.
+        The first data period is called the ``reference`` period.
 It contains all the observations for a period with an *accepted* level of performance.
 It most likely also includes ``target`` data.

-        The second partition is the ``analysis`` partition.
+        The second subset of the data is the ``analysis`` period.
 It contains the observations you want NannyML to analyse.
-        In the absence of targets performance in the analysis partition can be estimated.
+        In the absence of targets performance in the analysis period can be estimated.

-        NannyML needs the partition information to understand which data it can use as a reference to compare other periods by.
+        NannyML needs the period information to understand which data it can use as a reference to compare other periods by.
+        This is contained in the :tarm:`Partition Column`.

         .. warning::
-            We currently only support the following partition values: ``reference`` and ``analysis``.
+            We currently only support the following partition column values: ``reference`` and ``analysis``.

             Please map your own values to them accordingly.

     Partition Column
-        A column that tells us what :term:`Partition` the data is in.
+        A column that tells us what :term:`Data Period` the data is in.
 A partition column is necessary for NannyML in order to produce model monitoring results.

     PCA